fnproject/fn/fnlb/README.md

 ## Running under Kubernetes

 The fnlb supports a mode of operation which relies on Kubernetes to inform it as Fn pods come in and out of service.
-In order to run in this mode, some additional command-line flags are required. `-driver=kubernetes` will select Kubernetes operation; in this mode, the `nodes` flag is ignored. `-label-selector=...` is a standard Kubernetes selector expression.
+In order to run in this mode, some additional command-line flags are required. `-db=k8s` will select Kubernetes operation; in this mode, the `nodes` flag is ignored. `-label-selector=...` is a standard Kubernetes selector expression.

 A sample k8s configuration follows; this expects Fn pods to be labelled `app=fn,role=fn-service`.
 By default, the lb will look in its own namespace for Fn pods.
 This can be changed by explicitly passing the `-namespace=...` option.